trampgeek/jobe/README.md

 ### Installing the necessary dependencies

-On Ubuntu-16.04 or 18.04, a command to set up all the necessary web tools plus all currently-supported languages is the following:
+On Ubuntu-16.04 or 18.04, the commands to set up all the necessary web tools plus all currently-supported languages is the following:

     sudo apt-get install apache2 php libapache2-mod-php php-cli\
-        php-mbstring octave nodejs git python3 build-essential default-jdk\
+        php-mbstring nodejs git python3 build-essential default-jdk\
         python3-pip fp-compiler acl sudo sqlite3

+    sudo apt-get install --no-install-suggests --no-install-recommends  octave

-Octave and fp are required only if you need to run Octave or Pascal programs.
+Octave and fp are required only if you need to run Octave or Pascal programs respectively.

 If you wish to use API-authentication, which is generally pointless when setting up a private Jobe server, you also need the following: